vividos/UnderworldAdventures/uwadv/docs/README.Developer.md

 2. Be sure that the project (uwadv, tools) compiles AND works on all systems where build files exist.
 Be sure to test against `uw1` and `uw_demo`.
-Build systems to test for are: mingw32, mingw32 configure.ac, MSVC, Linux configure.ac, Linux RPM
+Build systems to test for are: Visual Studio, CMake.

 3. Run all unit tests and run the SonarCloud analysis and fix all reported bugs